vincentchu12/cmpe130_group1_spam_classifier/README.md

 In order to run Flask app,
 1. Clone Repo
-2. Run command "export FLASK_APP=app.py"
+2. Run command
+    1. if using Linux: "export FLASK_APP=app.py"
         1. Code may require certain packages be downloaded in order to run
+    2. if using Windows: "set FLACK_APP=app.py"
 3. flask run
 4. Open browser and go to http://localhost:5000/
 5. Once web app opens,